 Calibration is a critical process especially if you have bought a very expensive TV or projector.
-Not only can we install your new home theatre system, but we can also calibrate your new TV or projector to a standard that the movie director intended for you to watch it, picture perfect.
-We can calibrate all types of screens including LED, LCD, DLP, LCoS and even the new OLED technology.
+Not only can we install your new home theatre system, but we can also calibrate your new TV or projector to a standard that the movie director intended for you to watch it, which will maximise the TV or projectors potential.
+We can calibrate all types of screens including LED, LCD, DLP, LCoS and of course all OLED technologies.

 Why Consider Calibration?
-Isn’t It Just A Gimmick?
+Is It Just A Gimmick?

 For as little as $479, ISF calibrate your new TV or projector to produce picture perfect colour, just like in the cinema.

 The four main benefits to calibrating your system are:

 - Improvement in picture quality